sqliteai/sqlite-sync-react-native/README.md

 - Network initialization failed
 - Temporary network connectivity issues

-**When this happens:** The `db` instance is available and fully functional for local-only operations.
+**When this happens:** Both database connections (`writeDb` and `readDb`) are available and fully functional for local-only operations.
 Sync will be retried on the next interval or when credentials are provided.

 **Important:** Sync errors automatically clear on the next successful sync.